Come What May: 4 Ways to Wise Up on Wildfire Awareness

 2. Practice Sending Your “Smoke Signals”

 Templates and contact groups should be prepared in advance, so messages are ready to go at a moment’s notice.
-A critical communications system with these options, as well as geo-targeted alerting, will ensure you can reach everyone in the wildfire’s path with just a few clicks.
+A mass notification system with these options, as well as geo-targeted alerting, will ensure you can reach everyone in the wildfire’s path with just a few clicks.
 Businesses and agencies can provide employees with valuable information on closings, evacuations, road closures, detours and alternate travel routes, as well as conduct outreach to ensure they’re safe and don’t require assistance.

 By familiarizing your staff and residents with the technology ahead of time, you can better prepare them to use it under stress.
 A system that keeps everyone connected and informed will also help them remain calm and take the appropriate steps to protect themselves.